 Health care in Cambodia is poor.
-Even the best hospitals have inadequate facilities, low standards of cleanliness and appalling patient care, so use them only in the event of dire emergency.
-For anything serious, get to Bangkok if you are able to travel.
-Should you have no option but to go to a Cambodian hospital, try to get a friend – ideally, a Khmer-speaker – to accompany you for support.
+Even the best hospitals have inadequate facilities, low standards of cleanliness and appalling patient care, and should be used only in a dire emergency.
+For anything serious, if you are able to travel then get to Bangkok.
+Should you have no option but to go to a Cambodian hospital, try to get a Khmer-speaker to accompany you.

-In Phnom Penh a couple of private Western-oriented clinics offer slightly better care at increased cost.
+In Phnom Penh a couple of private Western-oriented clinics offer slightly better care than the hospitals, at a higher cost.
 If you get ill outside Phnom Penh or Siem Reap, self-diagnosis and treatment is often better than visiting a clinic.
 Wherever you seek medical attention, you will be expected to pay upfront for treatment, medication and food.

-Although every town has a number of pharmacies (typically open daily 7am–8pm) stocking an extensive range of medications, the staff aren’t required to have a dispensing qualification, so you may want to check the product sheets (and even expiry dates) before you buy.
-Regrettably fake medicines abound and there’s no easy way to determine if what you’re buying is the real thing.
-Whenever possible buy only in Phnom Penh or Siem Reap which have a couple of reputable pharmacies employing qualified personnel who can help with diagnosis and remedies for simple health problems.
+Although every town has a number of pharmacies (typically daily 7am–8pm) stocking an extensive range of medications, the staff aren’t required to have a dispensing qualification, so you may want to check the product sheets (and even expiry dates) before you buy.
+Fake medicines abound and there’s no easy way to determine if what you’re buying is the real thing.
+Whenever possible buy only in Phnom Penh or Siem Reap, which have a couple of reputable pharmacies employing qualified personnel who can help with diagnosis and remedies for simple health problems.

-Consider getting a pre-trip dental check-up if you’re travelling for an extended period, as the only places to get dental treatment in Cambodia are in Phnom Penh and Siem Reap; elsewhere you’ll have to grin and bear it.
+Consider getting a pre-trip dental check-up if you’re travelling for an extended period, as the only places to get reliable dental treatment in Cambodia are in Phnom Penh and Siem Reap.
 If you wear glasses, it’s worth taking along a copy of your prescription (or a spare pair of glasses); you can get replacements made quite cheaply in Phnom Penh and Siem Reap.

 Vaccinations and immunizations

-It is as well to consult your doctor or travel clinic as early as possible – even while you are planning your trip – since it can take anything up to eight weeks to complete a full course of immunizations (you may also need to take malaria prophylactics in advance).
-All inoculations should be recorded on an international travel vaccination card, which is worth carrying with you in case you get sick or bitten by a dog.
+It is as well to consult your doctor or travel clinic as early as possible since it can take anything up to eight weeks to complete a full course of immunizations.
+All inoculations should be recorded on an international travel vaccination card, which is worth carrying with you in case you get sick.

 Far more serious is hepatitis B, passed via contaminated body fluids; it can be contracted through non-sterile needles (including those used in tattooing and acupuncture), sexual contact or from a blood transfusion that hasn’t been properly screened.
-Symptoms include non-specific abdominal pain, vomiting, loss of appetite, dark-coloured urine and jaundice.
+Symptoms include nonspecific abdominal pain, vomiting, loss of appetite, dark-coloured urine and jaundice.
 Immunization may be recommended if you are staying in Asia for longer than six months.
-In the event that you think you have contracted hepatitis B, it’s especially important to seek medical attention.
+If you think you have contracted hepatitis B, it’s especially important to seek medical attention.

-A combined vaccine has recently become available offering ten years’ protection against hepatitis A and five years’ against hepatitis B; your doctor will be able to advise on its suitability.
+A combined vaccine is available offering ten years’ protection against hepatitis A and five years’ against hepatitis B; your doctor will be able to advise on its suitability.